-Intestinal parasitic infections (IPI) are amidst the prevalent parasitic ailment globally. most especially in developing countries [1].
+Intestinal parasitic infections (IPI) are amidst the most prevalent parasitic ailment globally, especially in developing countries [1].
 In general, IPI can be classified as helminths based and protozoan based.
-It is estimated annually by hospital-based affecting up to 3.5 billion individuals and responsible for bring about 450+ million hospital based health consequences [2], ranging from simple diarrhoea, Intestinal gas and abdominal bloating, nausea-vomiting, abdominal discomfort/pain, malabsorption, undernutrition/ undernourishment, malaise, feebleness, and hindered growth and physical development [3,4,5].
+It is estimated annually affecting up to 3.5 billion individuals and responsible for bring about 450+ million hospital based health consequences [2], ranging from simple diarrhoea, Intestinal gas and abdominal bloating, nausea-vomiting, abdominal discomfort/pain, malabsorbtion, undernutrition/undernourishment, malaise, feebleness, and hindered growth and physical development [4,5].

-Millions of children of preschool- and school- age group that reside in endemic zone of soiltransmitted helminths or other intestinal parasite, are in danger [2].
+Millions of children of preschool- and school- age group that reside in endemic zone of soil-transmitted helminths or other intestinal parasite, are in danger [2].
 Transmission occurred through foodborne route [6].
-Without sufficient antiparasitic therapy, what may initially be just a simple intestinal parasitic infection can later develop into severe infections resulted in severe disability with cognitive, mental and behavioral sequalae [7,8].
-Children are very prone and they often re-infection encounter [9,10].
+Without sufficient anti-parasitic therapy, what may initially be just a simple intestinal parasitic infection can later develop into severe infections resulted in severe disability with cognitive, mental and behavioral sequalae [7,8].
+Children are very prone and they often encounter re-infection [9,10].
 Parasitologically, this persistent infection can be maintained by several factors, and these will be the focus of this review.